Nicklas-Holmqvist/Developer-portfolio/README.md

 # Portfolio 1.0
-Laboration 2 - Javascript homework

 ## Description
-This is my portfolio and CV.
+This is my developer portfolio and CV that I build as an course submission in our javascript basic course.

 I have used html, css and javascript to make this portfolio as clean as I wanted for the time being.